adrianarotaru/personal-website/_pages/about.md

   - /about.html
 ---

 Hi!
 Welcome to my profile!
 I am an enthusiastic young woman in tech, interested in autonomous technology, AI, and green energy research.
-I have done research in cardiology and now I am focusing on technology applications in healthcare.
-I am pursuing a career in autonomous drone delivery and I continue supporting women in tech.
+In the past, I have conductive extensive research in cardiology,  and now I am focusing on technology applications in healthcare.
+I am pursuing a career in autonomous drone delivery and I am an avid supporter of women in tech.